Grades & Tests

 So why do we offer optional standardized tests?

-At Hand In Hand we offer families the option of having their child take the Peabody or the Standard assessment tests.
+At Hand In Hand we offer families the option of having their child take the Peabody or the Iowa assessment tests.
 Some families find these tests helpful to receive feedback about their child’s skills and future challenges as they pursue their academic path.
 The tests also allow tangible evidence for the parents to bridge traditional education with Montessori.
 While helpful, these tests do not show the depth or scope of work which is covered in the Montessori classroom.

 The Peabody Individual Achievement Test (PIAT-R) is a standardized, nationally norm-referenced achievement test.
 It is individually administered by a trained examiner, with assessment completed in the following content areas: Reading recognition, reading comprehension, math, spelling, and general information.
 The scores are calculated immediately with derived scores indicating grade level equivalents and percentile rankings.
 The test is oral in format and almost conversational in tone.
 The test lasts about an hour, though it’s not timed and is unique in that it tests up to each child’s ability.
 The Peabody can be administered any time during the year and will assess grades K through 12.